simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-a-job-in-cyber-security/the-best-locations-for-cybersecurity-jobs-in-the-united-states/index.en.md

 ## Ranking of Cities by Average Salary for Cybersecurity Positions

+### Graph of Cities by Average Salary for Cybersecurity Positions

+{{< figure src="Ranking of Cities by Average Salary for Cybersecurity Positions.webp" alt="Graph of Cities by Average Salary for Cybersecurity Positions" link="#" >}}

+### Table of Cities by Average Salary for Cybersecurity Positions
 | Rank | City              | Average Salary |
 |------|-------------------|----------------|
 | 1    | San Francisco     | $120,000       |